lassertos/masterarbeit/latex/arbeit/notes/quellen.md

 - python based framework for simulation protocols
 - integrates well with jupyter notebooks
 - can be split into browser-based user-interface and server-based backend for simulation
+- does not seem very interesting for our purposes

 category: client-server

+interesting: 1/5

 ## Teachers’ Perspectives on Learning and Programming Environments for Secondary Education